 In 2009, Scribner testified on the US strategy in Somalia before the Senate Foreign Relations Subcommittee on Africa.
 Scribner was also invited to present the nongovernmental organization perspective at the Obama administration’s policy review on Somalia at the National Defense University in 2010.

 From 1997 to 1999, Scribner served as a Peace Corps health care volunteer in a small, rural village in the Republic of Zambia.
 Following that, she earned a master’s degree in public administration from American University and worked at Amnesty International USA.

 She has been interviewed on a range of humanitarian topics for The Christian Science Monitor, Congressional Quarterly, NPR, PBS, and Fox News.

 Meet Robbie Silverman

-Prior to Oxfam, Robbie spent several years working on affordable housing policy in the United States, pushing for inclusionary zoning and supportive housing in New York City and advocating for policies to prevent evictions and foreclosures as a Skadden Legal Fellow in Chicago.
+Prior to Oxfam, he spent several years working on affordable housing policy advocacy in the United States, including two years as a Skadden Legal Fellow in Chicago.
 He holds a BA and MBA from Harvard and a JD from Yale.